jboxberger/synology-gitlab-jboxberger/README.md

 4) Execute migration script with the command below.
 You will get a schema version missmatch warning because of a bug in the stock package, just ignore and continue. sudo ./var/packages/synology-gitlab-jboxberger/scripts/migrate-m10 --maria-db-root-password "mdb10-root-password" --maria-db-database "mdb10-gitlab-databse-name"
-5) You can now directrly update to GitLab 10.5.5
+5) You can now directly update to GitLab 10.5.5
 ```

-# Migrate from MariaDB 10 Version
+## Migrate from MariaDB 10 Version
 ```
 1) Backup your GitLab data using the backup scripts
 2) Update to latest MDB10 GitLab Package, at least 10.1.4 or 10.2.5